-Trading Solutions.com, Inc. had no assets, liabilities or transactions (other than the 1:17 reverse split) for the six months ended June 30, 2004.
-Trading Solutions.com, Inc. had a fiscal year ending September 30, after the merger Chembio Diagnostics, Inc fiscal year was December 31, which was the year end of Chembio Diagnostic Systems, Inc.
+Trading Solutions.com, Inc. had no assets, liabilities or transactions (other than the 1:17 reverse split) for the current year periods prior to the reverse merger.
+Trading Solutions.com, Inc. had a fiscal year ending September 30.
+After the merger Chembio Diagnostics, Inc. (formerly Trading Solutions.com) fiscal year was changed to December 31, which was the year end of Chembio Diagnostic Systems, Inc.